Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 • You are comparing populations with similar age distributions, and age-adjustment does not produce a rate that is substantively different from the crude rate.

-• You are comparing groups with the same, narrow, age range.
+• You are comparing groups within the same, narrow, age range.

 • Do not use Direct Age-adjustment if you have too few cases (you should have a least 25 events across all age groups).
 Instead, use Indirect Age-Adjustment.